 Your boss asked about the 10 highest paid employees.

 This was a much quicker query, and it answered our problem directly.

-Side note: If you order the statement by another column, the resulted list will be different.
+Keep in mind, If you order the statement by another column, the resulting list will be different.

 Let’s substitute the “salary” column with “emp_no”.